swu628/cs732-assignment-flutter-todolist/README.md

 ### `main.dart`

 The `main()` function inside the `main.dart` file is where the Flutter apps get started.
 It calls the runApp() method to run the app with the `MyApp` widget.
-Within `MyApp`, you can nest and arrange widgets to adjust the UI as you want.⁤⁤ This is different to an React web page, wherev it starts from the `index.js` file, and the `ReactDOM.render()` function in use to mount the root component (generally `App.jsx`) into the DOM.
+Within `MyApp`, you can nest and arrange widgets to adjust the UI as you want.⁤⁤

 As a part of my implementation, the Hive database is used in order to store the local data, this step is not mandatory and can be skipped if your application does not need data storage.
 The `MyApp` widget first return the `MaterialApp` widget, which is a material library that consists of commonly-used widgets for Material Design application.
 Finally, the `HomePage` class inside the `home_page.dart` file is set as the home screen of the app.
 This makes the coding environment well-ordered and neat as the crucially UI elements like the task list and tabbar will be included inside that file.